sam-pettyjohn/horiseon-seo/README.md

 # Horiseon Code Refactor

-Marketing Agecy wants a codebase that follows accessibility standards for the site to be optimized for seach engines.
+Marketing Agecy wants a codebase that follows accessibility standards for the site to be optimized for search engines.
 Only requested changes for "desktop" layout.

 The following source code adjustments have been made: